HR Professionals Ready to Embrace AI in the Face of Burnout

 The freeing up of time through AI and tech will also dramatically improve job satisfaction

-ATLANTA, April 02, 2024 (GLOBE NEWSWIRE) -- A new global report from Sage reveals that HR professionals welcome AI to ease the burden of admin jobs, take away time-consuming tasks, and, ultimately, ease burnout.
+TORONTO, April 03, 2024 (GLOBE NEWSWIRE) -- A new global report from Sage reveals that HR professionals welcome AI to ease the burden of admin jobs, take away time-consuming tasks, and, ultimately, ease burnout.

 The annual report, titled 'The Changing Face of HR', surveyed over 1,000 HR leaders across a range of sectors and countries, finding that 77% believe AI has the potential to revolutionize ways of working within their company.
 With 95% of respondents reporting an increase in their workload over the past year and 91% seeing an increase in more responsibilities in their role.